Dati Dept. of Commerce e Fed sul 3° trim. 2005:

 input prices, particularly of energy-related products, construction and raw

-," the Fed said.
+materials, and transportation," the Fed said.
 "In response to

 higher input prices, some businesses in the New York, Philadelphia and